 They also create large amounts of concentrated waste, CO2, and methane which is damaging to the environment.
 Moreover, animal wastes have generally been reintegrated into the environment as manure.
 However, intensive meat and dairy production are typically monoculture operations which removes the opportunity for establishing a closed-farm system.

 In contrast, extensive farming systems are dependent on the carrying capacity [soil fertility, terrain, water availability, etc.] of a given piece of land and often responds to the natural climate patterns of an area.

 It does not depend on a large amount of pesticides, fertilizers or other chemical inputs relative to the land area being farmed.
-This is how most livestock production takes place int he world.
+This is how most livestock production takes place in the world.
 Herders are the classic example.

 The main difference between the two types of agriculture is that extensive agriculture requires much more land for production and profitability than intensive production.
 As such, extensive agriculture is often practiced where population densities are low and land is inexpensive.

 Low prices do not reflect the actual price of food production and can result in poor market results.
-It can also be argued that because of the extremely low price of food, it is a commodity that is taken for granted and often wasted – especially in the western world.
+It can also be argued that because of the extremely low price of food, it is a resource that is taken for granted and often wasted – especially in the Western world.